In general, companies that allow employees to work remotely see higher levels of productivity and engagement.

 Here are 10 more ways to improve employee engagement:

-Encourage Continuous Learning and Development: Provide opportunities for employees to upskill through workshops, online courses, and certifications.
+Encourage Continuous Learning and Employee Development: Provide opportunities for employees to upskill through workshops, online courses, and certifications.
 This not only boosts engagement but also helps employees feel more valued and equipped for their roles.

 Celebrate Milestones and Achievements: Recognize both work anniversaries and personal milestones.
 This shows employees that the organization values them as individuals, not just for their output.